How can we make this world a better place for all?

 prepares you for a job,

-but it (still) requires a collective belief in a fictional ‘truth’ that cannot be proven;
+but it (still) relies on (competing) dogmatic power structures strategically promoting collective beliefs in fictional ‘truths’ that cannot be proven;

 the modern relationship